 How to Calculate Estimated Tax Payments

-Taxpayers can also refer to their previous tax returns as a starting point to determine their potential tax liability and estimated tax payments.
+Taxpayers can refer to their previous tax returns as a starting point to determine their potential tax liability and estimated tax payments.
+Simply take the tax due from the previous year, divide it by four, and make those payments every quarter.

 How to Make Estimated Tax Payments

-Options for Resolving an Estimated Tax Payments Penalty
+Options for Resolving an Estimated Tax Payment Penalty

 Pay the Payment in Full